 Massage therapy has helps people relax and to improve their day to day functioning.
 Kansas massage therapy schools give students the tools needed to achieve these goals.
 Massage therapy is one of the oldest healing methods in the world.
 There are at least 80 different types of massage used to treat injuries and medical conditions.
 One of the most fulfilling parts of a career in massage therapist is knowing you are helping others.
 Massage therapists also have the opportunity to immediately see the positive impact they have on others.
 The U.S. Bureau of Labor Statistics indicates massage therapy will be among the fastest growing careers over the next several years, with growth expected at 20%.

-The Bureau of Labor Statistics survey from 2010 indicated the income of a massage therapist could range from approximately $8.80 per hour in the lowest 10% of earners, to $33.21 per hour or more for those in the top 10% nationwide.
-Kansas massage therapists earn approximately $33,800 per year, or $16.25 per hour before tips are calculated.
+The Bureau of Labor Statistics survey from 2020 indicated the income of a massage therapist was approximately $26,190 per year, or $12.59 per hour before tips are calculated.

 Massage therapist income tends to be highest for jobs in outpatient care centers, massage therapy schools, nursing care facilities, specialty hospitals and ambulatory health care services.
 However, massage therapists in Kansas also practice in health and wellness centers, spas, fitness centers, doctors' offices, clinics and with sports organizations.
 Many massage therapist graduates are in private practice and may travel to companies, community events or client homes to give massages.
 Massage therapists in Kansas may choose to specialize in one or more specific therapy techniques or types of clients to help.